EVO: Building the Foundation a Next-Generation Platform

 Evo is a vision for the future of geoscience software – spanning desktop and cloud applications, APIs, and exciting new micro-capabilities (like notifications and web visualisation).
 It is not just for geoscientists and engineers – it’s for data scientists, IT managers, developers, and stakeholders.

 Attain the benchmark from researching other API frameworks.
-What aspects stand out from good/bad usability, could we identify additional functionality and flow from these other like services & products?
+Identify aspects that stood out from good/bad usability and identify additional functionality and flow.

 We engaged with diverse range of customers and partners, spanning industries, roles and areas of expertise.
 These one-on-one conversations use open-ended questions to elicit stories about specific experiences that help uncover unacknowledged needs.
 This protocol allows the interviewer to probe more deeply into stories than a more traditional interview.